futel/dialplan-functions/doc/DEPLOY.md

 ## Update domain

-Have the alias domain name, or find it in e.g. app/.chalice/deployed/dev.json.
+Have the alias domain name, or find it in app/.chalice/deployed/stage.json.

 Using the DigitalOcean web console, add or update a CNAME record in the dialplans.phu73l.net domain.

-- hostname stage.dialplans.phu73l.net (or dev, prod)
+- hostname stage.dialplans.phu73l.net
 - alias: <alias domain name>

-Wait for DNS to be updated with eg "nslookup stage.dialplans.phu73l.net".
+Wait for DNS to be updated with "nslookup stage.dialplans.phu73l.net".

 ## Update Twilio Programmable Voice stage components to point to URLs

-Update the dev, stage, or prod TwiML Application Resources and SIP Domains to point to the URL in the updated domain as in twilio-sip-server deploy.md.
+Update the stage TwiML Application Resources and SIP Domains to point to the URL in the updated domain as in twilio-sip-server deploy.md.

 For the SIP domains, the URL path is "/dial_outgoing".